SVDiff: Compact Parameter Space for Diffusion Fine-Tuning: Method

 ($\theta'$ denotes the fine-tuned model parameters) from which the inference pipeline starts.
 As expected, large structural changes may still require more noise being injected in the denoising process.
 Here we consider two types of noise injection: i) setting $\eta>0$ (as defined in DDIM~\cite{song2021denoising}, and ii) perturbing $\bz_T$.
 For the latter, we interpolate between $\bz_T$ and a random noise $\bepsilon\sim\mathcal{N}(0,\bI)$ with spherical linear interpolation~\cite{shoemake1985animating,song2021denoising},

 with $\phi=\arccos{(\cos(\bz_T, \bepsilon))}$.
 For more results and analysis, please see the experimental section.

 Other approaches, such as Imagic~\cite{kawar2022imagic}, have been proposed to address overfitting and language drifting in fine-tuning-based single-image editing.
 Imagic fine-tunes the diffusion model on the input image and target text description, and then interpolates between the optimized and target text embedding to avoid overfitting.
 However, Imagic requires fine-tuning on each target text prompt at test time.
-We leave possible ways to combine Imagic and CoSINE in future work.